 Choosing a Focus for Your Blog

-This page in a nutshell: So you want to blog?
+TL;DR: So you want to blog?
 Great.
 Consider your audience carefully before beginning.

 Perhaps the most important aspect of writing for digital media should be the realization of an important transition.
 Unlike traditional college writing, writing for digital media is more akin to what academics call “technical” or “professional” writing.
 Think of it as writing in your discipline, whatever that may be.
 I choose the word “discipline” carefully: it could mean profession, or academic subject, or hobby.
 Think of your discipline as something that you have more than just a passing interest in — something that helps define your personality — something that you’re enthusiastic, even passionate about.
 You might be on your way to being a professional in your discipline, or you might be an ardent expert amateur.
 Whatever it is, others likely share it.